-Updated January 2020 -Victory Heights Primary School – KHDA, exclusive 2018-20 SchoolsCompared.com visits, award-winning school leadership, the Story of the Bear – and SchoolsCompared.com verdict 2020
+Victory Heights Primary School – BSO Outstanding School status, exclusive SchoolsCompared.com visits, multi-award-winning school and school leadership, the Story of the Bear, new dedicated Foundation Stage – and SchoolsCompared.com verdict 2022

 “We absolutely adore this school.
 Have been happily part of it for 4 years.
 No other school can compare, Miss Sasha knows EVERY child’s name and [is] passionate about their performance.
 We are very blessed to be a part of such a great and caring school.”